scbannister/coding-example/README.md

-# coding-example
+# Coding Example

 Example code for data cleaning, reshaping, analysis and visualisation for data collected in a replication study.